+If you have a compatible display, enabling 120Hz on Xbox Series and Xbox Series S follows the exact same process.
 From the Xbox dashboard head to 'Settings'.
 This can be done one of two ways, however, the quickest is to hit the Xbox guide button, navigate to the tab with your profile picture, and select ‘Settings’.
 From here, you’ll want to click on ‘TV & display options’.

+In this sub-menu you should see the option for ‘Refresh rate’ underneath ‘Resolution’.
+If you have an 120Hz display, you should see the option to select either 60Hz or 120Hz from the drop down.
 You can double check your Xbox Series X or S is outputting at 120Hz by clicking on ‘4K TV details’.
-Here you can see whether your TV supports 4K UHD at 120Hz and whether your TV setup supports up to native 4K at 120fps.
+Here you can see whether your TV supports 4K UHD at 120Hz and if your TV setup supports up to native 4K at 120fps.

-How to enable 120Hz in Xbox Series X and Xbox Series S games
+How to enable 120Hz in Xbox Series X/S games

 It’s important to note that most Xbox Series X and Xbox Series S games will default to either quality or performance mode.
 These tend to fall between 30fps and 60fps, with a third mode usually in place for 120fps.

-It’s always worth checking a game’s settings or selecting the correct display prompt that may be in place to ensure you're playing your games at the highest framerate possible. cFor example, Rocket League on Xbox Series X and Xbox Series S is compatible with 120Hz displays, however, you need to navigate the game’s settings then go to ‘Video’ and select ‘Performance’ under ‘Video Quality’ to enjoy 120fps support.
+It’s always worth checking a game’s settings or selecting the correct display prompt that may be in place to ensure you're playing your games at the highest framerate possible. cFor example, Rocket League on Xbox Series X and Xbox Series S is compatible with 120Hz displays, however, you need to navigate the game’s settings then go to ‘Video’ and select ‘Performance’ under ‘Video Quality’ for 120fps support.

-Xbox Series X and Xbox Series S 120Hz troubleshooting
+Xbox Series X and Xbox Series S: 120Hz troubleshooting

 If you know that your TV has HDMI 2.1 and is capable of 120Hz, make sure that you’re using the cable included with your Xbox Series X or Xbox Series S console or an Ultra High-Speed Cable that’s rated for 4K 120Hz output.